cms-sw/SCRAM/docs/general_info.md

 # General info

-SCRAM  -  A  Software  Configuration, Release and Management tool which
-       supports configuration management and management processes for software development.
+SCRAM  -  A  Software  Configuration, Release and Management tool which supports configuration management and management processes for software development.

 ## SYNOPSIS

-`scram [options] <COMMANDS> [sub-commands] [command-options]`
+        scram [options] <COMMANDS> [sub-commands] [command-options]

 ## DESCRIPTION

 SCRAM  is  a software engineering tool, that supports the configuration management  and  management  processes  for  software  development.
 It resolves the issues of configuration definition, build, project organization and run-time environment.
-It was designed with a focus on  supporting a distributed, multi-project development work-model
+It was designed with a focus on  supporting a distributed, multi-project development work-model.

 ## OPTIONS